nauticalmike/3scale-service-mesh-hackathon/service-mesh-3scale-modules/03_1_Setup_Service_Mesh/README.md

     - Install Jaeger operator in all namespaces
     - Install Kiali operator in all namespaces

+***NOTE***
+***
+On the previous 3scale release v2.10 and OSSM v2.0 the 3scale/OSSM integration was done using the 3scale adapter, which uses gRPC to communicate with the OSSM CP Mixer component for policy enforcement.
+In OSSM v2.1 the Mixer component was completely removed and now in favor of the `ServiceMeshExtension` using WebAssembly.
+***

 ## Install OpenShift Service Mesh (SM) using the Operator

 On the OCP web console go to the left menu `Operators` then go to `OperatorHub`: